-&lt;sup>4 The Private Equity and Private Debt portfolios and benchmarks will be reported on a 3-month lag.
-MSCI ACWI IMI Net - Morgan Stanley Capital International All Country World Index Investable Market Index; S&P LSTA -Standard & Poor's Loan Syndication and Trading; and NCREIF ODCE - National Council of Real Estate Investment Fiduciaries Open End Diversified Core Equity.
+4 The Private Equity and Private Debt portfolios and benchmarks will be reported on a 3-month lag.

+MSCI ACWI IMI Net - Morgan Stanley Capital International All Country World Index Investable Market Index; S&P LSTA -

+Standard & Poor's Loan Syndication and Trading; and NCREIF ODCE - National Council of Real Estate Investment Fiduciaries Open End Diversified Core Equity.

-Based on the 2019 Capital Market Expectations provided by the Commission's Investment Consultant that the Commission utilized when reaching consensus on the Policy Portfolio, the Policy Portfolio would be expected to achieve a twenty-year annualized rate of return of a 7.83 percent with an expected volatility of 11.69 percent.
-The portfolio would be expected to have a 58.41 percent probability of earning a twenty-year annualized rate of return of 7.25 percent.
+Based on the 2019 Capital Market Expectations provided by the Commission's Investment Consultant that the Commission utilized when reaching consensus on the Policy Portfolio, the Policy Portfolio would he-expected to achieve a twenty-year annualized rate of return of a 7.83 percent with an expected volatility of

+11.69 percent.
+The portfolio would have been be expected to have a 58.41 percent probability of earning a twenty--year annualized rate of return that met or exceeded meets or exceeds the then assumed rate of return of 7.25 percent.

-However, strong market performance during 2019 resulted in a meaningful adjustment to long-term capital market expectations which impacted the long-term expected return of the Policy Portfolio.
+However, strong market performance during 2019 resulted in a meaningful adjustment to long-term capitalmarket expectations which impacted the long-term expected return of the Policy Portfolio.
 Based on the 2020 Capital Market Expectations provided by the Commission's Investment Consultant in January of 2020, the Policy Portfolio would be expected to achieve a twenty-year annualized rate of return of 7.22 percent with an expected volatility of 11.7 percent.
 Based on the revised expectations, the portfolio would be expected to have a 49 percent probability of earning a twenty-year annualized rate of return that meets or exceeds the annual assumed rate of return of 7.25 percent in effect in 2020.